 The numbers, what do they mean?

-The 7 means seven floor-level speakers, the 1 means one subwoofer and the 4 means four height channels.
+In 7.1.4, the 7 means seven floor-level speakers, the 1 means one subwoofer and the 4 means four height channels.

 What is right for me?